not-lucky/MCA/C/notes/hm.md

 - preced the type they modify

 1. auto
-   - defualt for local vars
+   - default for local vars
    - only used inside funcs .i.e., local vars

 2. registers